Before you create that next piece of content—whether it’s a blog, social media ad, or email newsletter—stop and ask yourself, “Why am I writing this?”

 5. Whitepapers – Long-form, informational document to promote a product or service that sits on a website but can often be an incentive to download.

-6. Case Studies – Persuasive content that uses real-world examples to demonstrate the value of your product, service, or brand.
+6. Case studies – Persuasive content that uses real-world examples to demonstrate the value of your product, service, or brand.

 7. Video content – Any type of video that offers valuable information related to your product, service, or brand.